nushell/nushell.github.io/book/dataframes.md

 And with bigger files, the superiority of Pandas should increase here.

 To finish the comparison, let's try Nushell dataframes.
-We are going to put all the operations in one `nu` file, to make sure we are doing similar
+We are going to put all the operations in one `nu` file, to make sure we are doing the correct
-operations:
+comparison:

 ```nu
 ( 'polars open Data7602DescendingYearOrder.csv